5 Smart Approaches For A Long-Term Career

 Find a Mentor

 It takes a lifetime to build up the necessary experience to navigate an industry successfully.
 And if you’re just starting out, then this isn’t something you’re going to have.
-But there will be others who have this experience, so why not look at approaching one of them, and asking them to be your mentor?
+But there will be others who have this experience, so why not look at approaching one of them, and?
 They’ll have invaluable advice and contacts, and could make all the difference to your career.

 Stay Open to Opportunities